jfspps/JavaAlgorithms/src/com/algorithms/TreesAndGraphs/AlgorithmList.md

 + Given a sorted array of integers (in ascending order of size), build a binary search tree of minimum height, [BST](./algorithms/BinarySearchTree.java)
 + Given a binary search tree, build (and print) a linked lists each of which store the node values at a given level, [ListBST](./algorithms/BinarySearchTree.java#L56)
 + Find the [maxDepth](./algorithms/BinaryTree.java#L72) and [minDepth](./algorithms/BinaryTree.java#L89) of a tree and ascertain if one is balanced or unbalanced, when maxDepth - minDepth > 1.
++ Check to see if a binary tree is a binary search tree (where the nodes of an in-order traversal are always increasing), [isABinarySearchTree](./algorithms/BinaryTree.java#L111)